Fenton Creek Pump Station (12166)

 Type of Construction:

-While the exact methods of construction will be determined as the project moves towards the construction phase, just like with any type of construction, residents can expect to see and hear heavy equipment during the sewer excavation process.
 This project will be constructed by a method known as “open-cut construction”.
 This means that crews will dig through the surface of the ground to excavate and install pipe.
+As with any construction, residents can expect to see and hear heavy equipment during the sewer excavation process.

 The majority of construction will take place on private properties, minimizing traffic disruptions from lane or road closures.
 However, residents may experience some additional traffic from construction equipment.